 Bureau of Alcohol, Tabaco, Firearms and Explosives- Houston Division– Visit the official website for the ATF- Houston division.
 You can gain access to fact sheets about explosives and guns and reward notices for local criminals.
 The ATF is a law enforcement agency within the U.S Department of Justice that protects communities from the illegal use and trafficking of guns.

 By viewing this page, you already understand the seriousness of the charges against you.
 Depending on the crime, you could end up being a convicted felon.
 A felony charge has the potential to affect you long after your sentence has been served.

-The Gonzalez Law Group proudly defends clients accused of weapons crimes in all areas of Harris County.
+The Gonzalez Law Group, PLLC proudly defends clients accused of weapons crimes in all areas of Harris County.
 Some of these areas include South Park, Golf Crest, Southeast Houston, Brookside Village and many more.